 The College may restrict expression that: violates the law, falsely defames a specific individual, constitutes a genuine threat or harassment, unjustifiably invades substantial privacy or confidentiality, materially or substantially disrupts the normal operation of the College.
-Questions about literature distribution and use of College bulletin boards should be directed to Vice President of Student Development.
+Questions about the display and distribution of information or materials should be directed to Vice President of Student Development.